 - If the protection mode was at maximum protection, it is reset to maximum performance.
-You can upgrade the protection mode later, if necessary, as described in Section 4.6.1. - If the protection mode was at maximum availability, it remains at maximum availability.
+You can upgrade the protection mode later, if necessary, as described in Section 4.6.1. - If the protection mode was at maximum availability or maximum performance, it remains unchanged.